orblivion/ntfy/.sandstorm/README_FUTURE.md

 "If you trust the Sandstorm platform, you'll know that we're not exfiltrating data".

+Also should I add this upstream?
+On the one hand, ntfy includes a Matrix bridge.
+On the other hand, they don't include Mollysocket.

 ## Sandstorm App Notifications

 Maybe we could have one randomly generated topic that all Sandstorm apps push to.
 To avoid a bunch of manual subscriptions.
 Send the new topic to the phone over the "System Topic" I suppose.
 Maybe this would be integrated somehow.
 Maybe it's just a suggestion given to the user.